ruhul000/ruhul000/README.md

 ![Black and  White Gradient Personal LinkedIn Banner](https://github.com/ruhul000/ruhul000/assets/38735317/6c0f303e-a8ec-44e0-af7d-ab6bdd6c5e0f)
 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) This is Ruhul Amin
 --------------------------------------------------------------------------------------------------------------------------------
 I have over 7 years of experience in professional software development with  3.5 years of remote work experience specializing in C# and .Net Technologies.
-I've worked with various technologies, including C#, .NET 6, VB.NET, ASP.NET MVC, ASP.NET CORE, Entity Framework, REST API, SOAP API, MSSQL, MySQL, and more.
+I've worked with various technologies, including C#, .NET 6, VB.NET, ASP.NET MVC, ASP.NET CORE, Entity Framework, REST API, MSSQL, MySQL, and more.

 In addition to my technical skills, I excel in formulating and defining system scope and objectives for complex software applications.
 Actively engaging in code reviews and legacy component refactoring, I bring a robust ability to prioritize backlog items for optimal value delivery during sprint planning.
 Collaborating closely with product management, architects, and cross-functional teams, I am committed to identifying optimal solutions.
 Moreover, I have hands-on experience in researching and preparing Proof of Concept (POC) code for upcoming features and addressing design and requirement issues in collaboration with business and engineering teams.